UniFormal/MMT/src/frameit-mmt/README.md

 ## Installation

+1. Get a set of UFrameIT archives you want the server to use: `git clone --recursive https://github.com/UFrameIT/archives archive-root`

+   Remember the path you clone this to!

-1. Clone the MMT repository on devel branch: `git clone --branch devel https://github.com/UniFormal/mmt`
+2. Clone the MMT repository on devel branch: `git clone --branch devel https://github.com/UniFormal/mmt`

-2. Import the source code into a new IntelliJ project: see <https://uniformal.github.io//doc/setup/devel#using-intellij>
+3. Import the source code into a new IntelliJ project: see <https://uniformal.github.io//doc/setup/devel#using-intellij>

-3. Open the just created IntelliJ project and locate `src -> frameit-mmt -> src -> info.kwarc.mmt.frameit.communication.Server` in the project browser and run it via the green triangle:
+4. Open the just created IntelliJ project and locate `src -> frameit-mmt -> src -> info.kwarc.mmt.frameit.communication.Server` in the project browser and run it via the green triangle:

   ![Project browser showing `info.kwarc.mmt.frameit.communication.Server`](https://i.imgur.com/J75FzWa.png)

   This will probably result in an error &mdash; don't worry, we are just missing some command-line arguments that we will in next.

-4. Edit the `Server` run configuration
+5. Edit the `Server` run configuration

   - first open all run configurations: